jasumonga17/Kafka-Stock-Market-Data-Analysis/README.md

 ### Process:

 1.)
 Utilized Docker to streamline and containerize the deployment of Kafka for the scope of the project.

 2.)
-Used Jupyter notebook environment to install kafka using python.
+Used the Jupyter Notebook environment to install Kafka using Python.

 3.)
-Created a producer to write data to Kafka and serialized the content before sending it to the Kafka broker or server.
+Created a producer to write data to Kafka and serialize the content before sending it to the Kafka broker or server.

 4.)
-Messages were de-serialized and read using the Kaka Consumer on the other end.
+Messages were de-serialized and read using the Kaka consumer on the other end.

 # Producer